cpaterno/csc-212-s18/lab-02/readme.md

 # Lab 02: Arrays, Strings & Functions

+As you go, make sure to answer the questions for the google form.

 ## Description

 In this lab you will be using arrays to solve various problems.
 Below is a quick explaination of arrays, and standard input.